 - the different stages of its construction to preserve the safety of its inhabitants.

-Most wooden castles were built on an artificial motte or earthen levee supported on a rocky plateau, topped by a tower.
-A central element of the fortified building, the tower serves as a lookout post but also as a place of entrenchment outside the castle.
-Take the time to observe the details of the model.
-Even the steep staircase that allows access to the tower via a drawbridge that communicates with the bailey has been reproduced!
+Most wooden castles were built on an artificial motte or earthwork supported on a rocky plateau, topped by a tower.
+A central element of the fortified building, the tower serves as a lookout post, as well as a place to entrench oneself outside the castle.
+Take time to observe the details of the model.
+Even the steep staircase leading up to the tower via a drawbridge communicating with the bailey has been reproduced!

 Military engineering

-Nearly 20 meters of the tapestry are dedicated to the battle of Hastings, red carpet of William the Conqueror to access the throne of England.
-And a good part of the museum is dedicated to it to help you visualize the course of this crucial moment in the conquest of England.
-You will notice that this work on linen canvas also illustrates the weapons and war clothes used in the Middle Ages, and more precisely in the 11th century.
-Nevertheless, the reality may have been somewhat distorted to favor aesthetic harmony and improve the readability of the embroidery on canvas.
+Almost 20 meters of the tapestry are devoted to the Battle of Hastings, William the Conqueror’s red carpet to the English throne.
+A large part of the museum is dedicated to this crucial moment in the conquest of England.
+You’ll notice that this work on linen canvas also illustrates the weapons and war dress used in the Middle Ages, and more specifically in the 11th century.
+Nevertheless, reality may have been somewhat distorted to enhance the aesthetic harmony and legibility of the embroidery on canvas.

-On the other hand, the work brings to light little documented realities.
-By zooming in on the Bayeux Tapestry with the digital tool available on the second level, we witness the horses’ falls as they rear up and fall backwards or tumble forward.
-Their deaths often lead to those of their riders, carried away with them by the movement of the fall.
+On the other hand, the work sheds light on little-documented realities.
+By zooming in on the Bayeux Tapestry using the digital tool available on the second level, we witness, for example, horses rearing up and falling backwards or tumbling forward.
+Their deaths often entail those of their riders, swept along with them by the motion of the fall.

 Archery, decisive on the battlefield

-We notice that the place of the archers is central.
-The bow and arrows are as short and taut at chest height on the Bayeux Tapestry.
-While in reality during the fight, archaeologists explain that the bow is stretched at jaw height.
-We wondered if this shrinkage was not deliberately intended by the artist so that the faces of the characters would be more visible.
+We note that the archers’ place is central.
+On the Bayeux Tapestry, the bow and arrow appear to be short and strung at chest height.
+In reality, however, archaeologists explain that during combat, the bow is drawn at jaw height.
+We wondered whether this narrowing was deliberately intended by the artist to make the figures’ faces more visible.

-You will see that the objects, documents and reproductions in the museum insist a lot on this aspect.
-Especially since historical research and discoveries show that archery was an essential component of the Norman army.
-In the same way, the tapestry represents only one archer in the Anglo-Saxon camp.
-While it is also a component of the English army, archery is less central to it than it was to the Normans in reality.
+You’ll see that the objects, documents and reproductions in the museum place great emphasis on this aspect.
+All the more so since historical research and discoveries demonstrate that archery was an essential component of the Norman army.
+Similarly, the tapestry depicts only one archer in the Anglo-Saxon camp.
+While also a component of the English army, archery remains less central than it was for the Normans in reality.

 The armory and its accessories

-As you continue your visit along the museum’s route, you will discover examples of weapons and protection in chain mail.
-Some are even presented on life-size mannequins!
-These reproductions will allow you to better understand all the weapons represented on the embroidery.
+As you continue along the museum’s itinerary, you’ll discover examples of chainmail weapons and protection.
+Some are even displayed on life-size mannequins!
+These reproductions will give you a better understanding of all the weapons depicted on the embroidery.

-Indeed, if you look closely at the Bayeux Tapestry, you will see that it relates the importance of the Normans’ cavalry and military accessories.
-We notice in the detail of the embroidery the heavy saddles and stirrups.
-But we also learn more about the weapons and clothing used at that time to defend themselves: swords, wooden shields, chain mail, brogues (or tunics), Danish axes, metal helmets … Have you noticed that other weapons stand out on the embroidery?
-Like the spears that both armies have.
-With a wooden shaft of about 2m, the spears are topped by an arrow or a triangular iron blade attached to the end.
+Indeed, if you look closely at the Bayeux Tapestry, you’ll see that it relates the importance of Norman cavalry and military accessories.
+The embroidery details the heavy saddles and stirrups.
+But we also learn more about the weapons and clothing used to defend themselves at the time: swords, wooden shields, chain mail, broigne (or tunic), Danish axe, metal helmet… Have you noticed that other weapons stand out in the embroidery?
+Like the spears available to both armies.
+With a wooden shaft about 2m long, the spears are topped by an arrow or a triangular iron blade attached to the end.

 As you stroll through the different levels of the museum, many ancient objects, educational information, reproductions, will help you understand the history and the inestimable value of this embroidery.

-The Bayeux Tapestry is a major source of naval archaeology, for example.
-Consider that on the original tapestry, the ships are all Scandinavian: wooden ships propelled by sail.
-This embroidery on linen shows you that the direction of these boats is ensured by means of a large oar rudder which is used to start the boat so that it can leave the coast.
-Several oars appear on the first scenes of the tapestry, do you see them?
+The Bayeux Tapestry is a major source for naval archaeology, for example.
+Consider that on the original tapestry, the ships are all Scandinavian: wooden vessels propelled by sail.
+This embroidery on linen shows that these ships are steered by a large rudder oar, which is used to start the boat off the coast.
+Several oars appear in the first scenes of the tapestry, can you see them?

-You’re probably wondering how these ships came to be?
-The Bayeux Tapestry also answers this question by providing information on the techniques and tools of shipbuilding at the time.
-In an extraordinary concern for the precision and pedagogy of the work, we see on the embroidery the lumberjacks who cut down and prune trees to provide enough wood for the carpenters.
+How did these ships come into being?
+The Bayeux Tapestry also answers this question by providing information on the techniques and tools used in shipbuilding at the time.
+In an extraordinary display of precision and pedagogy, the embroidery depicts lumberjacks felling and pruning trees to provide carpenters with sufficient wood.

-In the shipyard, you will notice that the master carpenter has an essential role: he is responsible for shaping the protruding parts of the ship’s bow called “bows”.
-A Viking heritage, this boat made it possible to navigate in shallow waters.
-This is probably what helped the fleet of William the Conqueror to reach the English coast more easily.
+At the shipyard, you’ll notice that the master carpenter has a key role to play: he’s responsible for shaping the protruding parts of the boat’s bow, known as “bows”.
+A true Viking heritage, this boat made it possible to navigate in shallow waters.
+This is probably what helped William the Conqueror’s fleet to reach the English coast more easily.
 A whole section of the museum is dedicated to naval history!

-On the photograph below, you will find the Thorvald exposed on the second level, the only replica in the world of a “Kirkebat” kept in the Oslo museum in Norway.
-Still in use in the 19th century, it was also used to transport villagers to church across the fjords.
+In the photograph below, you’ll find the Thorvald on display on the second level, the world’s only replica of a “Kirkebat” housed in the Oslo Museum in Norway.
+Still in use in the 19th century, it was also used to transport villagers across the fjords to church.
 But what does Thorvald mean?
-It is the name of the son of Erik the Red, famous Viking adventurer of the 10th century who left Iceland to discover Greenland.
+It’s the first name of the son of Erik the Red, the famous 10th-century Viking adventurer who set out from Iceland to discover Greenland.

 Feudal society and the functioning of powers

-You will see that the Bayeux Tapestry will also bring you more information on the Norman feudal system, which William the Conqueror will install from scratch once crowned King of England.
-Look carefully at the different scenes of the tapestry where you can see the presence of the Church.
-Notably when the body of King Edward is buried in St. Peter’s Church or the many crosses on the outer bands of the embroidery.
+You’ll find that the Bayeux Tapestry also provides more information on the Norman feudal system, which William the Conqueror installed from scratch once he was crowned King of England.
+Take a close look at the tapestry’s various scenes, where you’ll see the presence of the Church.
+For example, when King Edward’s body is buried in St. Peter’s Church, or the numerous crosses on the embroidery’s outer bands.

 Through a few scenes that also illustrate with great authenticity the realities of medieval life, you will learn more about the daily life of the inhabitants of the time: